-Banking frauds rising, becoming more sophisticated Bookmark has been added
+Banking frauds rising, becoming more sophisticated has been saved

 Banking frauds rising, becoming more sophisticated